isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 lower cost of business.</p>
 <p></p>
 <p>TradeTrust is system, semantic/data and transmission agnostic.</p>
-<p>• <u>System agnostic</u>: Almost any system can integrate the TT software
+<p>• <u>System agnostic</u>: Almost any system can integrate the TradeTrust
-components to acquire the functionalities of TT.
+software components to acquire the functionalities of TradeTrust.
 <br>• <u>Semantic/data format agnostic:</u> You can freely choose from data
 format standards such as the Key Trade Documents and Data Elements (KTDDE) specifications by ICC Digital Standards Initiative (DSI) and/or BL data